Neurology

 Spondylosis in dogs

-Spondylosis is a common disease in older dogs, but can also affect younger animals.
-This degenerative spine disease leads to bone growths (osteophytes) along the vertebrae, which can cause pain and limited mobility.
-Our goal is to provide you with an in-depth understanding of this condition, including its symptoms, diagnosis, treatment options and prevention tips to support your dog's well-being.
+Spondylosis is a common condition in older dogs, but it can also affect younger animals.
+This degenerative spinal disease leads to bone growths (osteophytes) along the vertebrae, which can cause pain and restricted movement.
+Our goal is to provide you with a thorough understanding of this condition, including its symptoms, diagnosis, treatment options, and prevention tips to support your dog's well-being.

 Spondylosis in dogs Read More »